PortalNetwork/mns/mns/README.md

 ./node_modules/.bin/solidity-coverage
 ```

-## TNSRegistry.sol
+## MNSRegistry.sol
-Implementation of the TNS registry, the central contract used to look up resolvers and owners for domains.
+Implementation of the MNS registry, the central contract used to look up resolvers and owners for domains.

-## TNSRegistrar.sol
+## MNSRegistrar.sol
-Implementation of the TNS registrar, which issues (sub-)domains to the first account to request them.
+Implementation of the MNS registrar, which issues (sub-)domains to the first account to request them.

-## TNSResolver.sol
+## MNSResolver.sol
-Implementation of the TNS resolver that allows the owner of any domain to configure how its name should resolve.
+Implementation of the MNS resolver that allows the owner of any domain to configure how its name should resolve.